Frankkwizera/Speak-App/README.md

 # Speak-App

-This app allows the user to input text and get to the right spelling of it in 7 languages
+*Speak App* is an android Text-to-Speech app that allows the user to input text and get to the right spelling of it in 7 languages

 # Languages